11eerrrdd11/recommendations-ai/README.md

     - [ ] Track events with webhooks and client-side javascript function calls
     - [ ] Load tracking code and javascript functions with script tags
     - [ ] Render recommendations with script tags
+- [ ] Update front and backend to use retail API v2
+    - [ ] update logUserEventAsync to new endpoint
+    - [ ] remove unused user events from front/backend
+    - [ ] update all user event payloads to new format with all info
+    - [ ] update catalog syncing code to use new api

 ## Comparison